kreait/firebase-bundle/README.md

 - [Feature Requests and Discussions (Admin SDK)](https://github.com/kreait/firebase-php/discussions)
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/firebase+php)

+_If you or your team rely on this project and me maintaining it, please consider becoming a [Sponsor](https://github.com/sponsors/jeromegamez/) 🙏.
+Higher tiers enable access to extended support._

 ## License

 Firebase Admin PHP SDK is licensed under the [MIT License](LICENSE).